stern9/tennis-reservation/README.md

 git pull
 npm install  # if dependencies changed npm run build  # rebuild TypeScript
+# If Playwright version changed:
+npx playwright install chromium
 ```

-No need to restart - cron will use updated compiled code on next run.
+No need to restart cron - it will use updated compiled code on next run.

 ## 📝 Notes